 You can expect to earn up to $15 per hour.

 *Related: Are you looking for new data entry jobs?
-Read our review of alternative to Indeed here to learn about the top job sites to use.
+Read our review of alternatives to Indeed to learn about the top job sites to use.

 If you want the flexibility of working with multiple companies at once, DionData is worth using.